Extension DGAs and topological Hochschild homology: Proof of the results on topological equivalences and the non-extension example

 Because $H\F_p \wedge Z$ and $Y$ are obtained from $E_\infty$ topologically equivalent $E_\infty$ DGAs, they are equivalent as commutative $\Sp$-algebras.
 Furthermore $H\F_p \wedge Z$ is cofibrant and $Y$ is fibrant, therefore there is a weak equivalence $\varphi \co H\F_p \wedge Z \we Y$ of commutative $\Sp$-algebras.
 We consider the composite map

-where the first map is induced by the unit map $\Sp \to H\F_p$ of $H\F_p$ and the last map is the $H\F_p$ structure map of $Y$.
-If we consider all the objects in this composite except $Y$ to have an $H\F_p$ structure coming from the first smash factor, then all objects involved are commutative $H\F_p$-algebras and the maps involved are maps of commutative $H\F_p$-algebras.
-Therefore $\psi$ is a map of commutative $H\F_p$-algebras.
+where the first map is induced by the unit map $u_{\hfp}\co \Sp \to H\F_p$ of $H\F_p$ and the last map is the $H\F_p$ structure map of $Y$.
+If we consider all the objects in this composite except $Y$ to have the $H\F_p$ structure coming from the first smash factor, then all objects involved are commutative $H\F_p$-algebras and the maps involved are maps of commutative $H\F_p$-algebras.
+Note that $i$ and $\hfp \wdg \varphi$ are maps of commutative $\hfp$-algebras as they are obtained via the functor $\hfp \wdg - \co \sph \calg \to \hfp \calg$.
+The last map $m$ is a map of commutative $\hfp$-algebras because it is the left adjoint of the identity map of $Y$ under the usual adjunction between $\sph\calg $ and $\hfp \calg$.
+Since all the maps in the composite above are maps of commutative $\hfp$-algebras, we deduce that $\psi$ is a map of commutative $\hfp$-algebras.

 What remains is to show that $\psi$ is a weak equivalence.
-For this, we take the homotopy of the composite defining $\psi$ and show that it is an isomorphism.
+For this, we take the homotopy groups of the composite defining $\psi$ and show that it is an isomorphism.
 Firstly, we have a splitting in $H\F_p \calg$ where we consider the object on the right hand side of the equality with the $H\F_p$ structure given by the first smash factor instead of the canonical one given by the smash product $\wedge_{H\F_p}$.
-Because the homotopy of $H\F_p$ is a field, we have $\pi_*(H\F_p \wedge H\F_p \wedge Z) \cong \mathcal{A}_* \otimes \pi_*(H\F_p \wedge Z)$, see Theorem 4.1 in Chapter \rom{4} of \cite{ekmm}.
+Because the homotopy of $H\F_p$ is a field, we have $\pi_*(H\F_p \wedge H\F_p \wedge Z) \cong \mathcal{A}_* \otimes \pi_*(H\F_p \wedge Z)$, see \cite[\rom{4}.4.1]{ekmm}.
 With this identification, we obtain that the composite map induced in homotopy by the composite defining $\psi$ is given by